zkcrossteam/zkc-by-example/examples/hello-world/hello-world.md

 ## Overview

-This is a tutorial for initializing an instance of the WebAssembly module and calling the functions within it.
+This is a tutorial for initializing an instance of the WebAssembly module and calling the functions within it using [ZKC-SDK][1].

 ## Setup